-severe permanent damage to the digestive system, with ongoing debilitating pain and discomfort, diarrhoea, nausea and vomiting that- (a) are not controllable by drugs; and (b) cause weight loss of at least 20%.
-Note- Digestive system is defined in schedule 8 (Dictionary). • an injury to the throat requiring a permanent gastrostomy Comment about appropriate level of ISV • An ISV at or near the bottom of the range will be appropriate if there is an injury to the throat requiring a temporary gastrostomy for more than 1 year and permanent dietary changes, for example, a requirement for a soft food diet. • An ISV at or near the top of the range will be appropriate if there is an injury to the throat requiring a permanent gastrostomy, with significant ongoing symptoms.
-Examples of factors affecting ISV assessment • the extent of any voice or speech impairment need for ongoing endoscopic procedures -- --
+- severe permanent damage to the digestive system, with ongoing debilitating pain and discomfort, diarrhoea, nausea and vomiting that-

+- (a) are not controllable by drugs; and

+- (b) cause weight loss of at least 20%

+Digestive system is defined in schedule 8 (Dictionary).

+• an injury to the throat requiring a permanent gastrostomy

+- An ISV at or near the bottom of the range will be appropriate if there is an injury to the throat requiring a temporary gastrostomy for more than 1 year and permanent dietary changes, for example, a requirement for a soft food diet. - An ISV at or near the top of the range will be appropriate if there is an injury to the throat requiring a permanent gastrostomy, with significant ongoing symptoms.

+- the extent of any voice or speech impairment - need for ongoing endoscopic procedures